Cemetery John: Summary

 The identity of Cemetery John has eluded generations of investigators and researchers of the Lindbergh case.
-In his book, Robert Zorn contends that a German immigrant previously unknown to history named John Knoll was Cemetery John.
-Robert Zorn's father, Eugene C. Zorn, Jr., had been the teenage neighbor of John Knoll in the South Bronx at the time of the kidnapping in 1932.
+In his book, Robert Zorn contends that a German immigrant previously unknown to history named John Knoll was Cemetery John and the real mastermind of the crime.
+Robert Zorn's father, Eugene C. Zorn, Jr., had been the teenage neighbor of John Knoll in a German-American neighborhood in the South Bronx at the time of the kidnapping in 1932.

 By December 1963, Eugene Zorn had become a nationally renowned economist.
 One day he came across an article about the Lindbergh kidnapping in True magazine while waiting to get a haircut in Dallas.
 The article contained details about the Lindbergh case with which he had been unfamiliar.
-These details convinced Eugene Zorn that as a 15-year-old boy, he had unwittingly witnessed his older neighbor John Knoll with his younger brother, Walter Knoll, conspiring at Palisades Amusement Park in New Jersey with Bruno Richard Hauptmann, the man who went to the electric chair for the murder of the Lindbergh baby.
-Eugene Zorn recalled that although the men spoke German, he recognized the words "Bruno" (the name of one of the men) and "Englewood," the suburb where the Lindbergh family lived.
+These details triggered the memory of Eugene Zorn, who was certain that as a 15-year-old boy, he had unwittingly witnessed his older neighbor John Knoll with his younger brother, Walter Knoll, conspiring at Palisades Amusement Park in New Jersey with Bruno Richard Hauptmann, the man who went to the electric chair for the murder of the Lindbergh baby.
+Eugene Zorn recalled that although the three men spoke only in German, he heard the names "Bruno" (the name of one of the men) and "Englewood", the suburb where the Lindbergh family lived.